Andrew-Kulpa/airspace-jekyll/_posts/2019-05-06-jekyll-travis-ci-setup.md

  - bundle exec htmlproofer --http-status-ignore "999" ./_site # test site, but ignore any 999 errors (e.g. LinkedIn checks)
 ```

-We want to halt the build upon error, in case later script parts fail to process as expected.
-After this, we can build the site and use `htmlproofer` to test the rendered HTMLfiles to sure the quality of the site.
+We also only want to automatically generate site content from the `master` branch and speed up the `html-proofer` installation.
 ```yaml
 branches: # branch whitelist, only for GitHub Pages
   only: